GoekeLab/bambu-pipe/README.md

 - `docker`: use Docker images

 Executor profiles:
-- `local`: execute pipeline on a local machine (suitable for small datasets)
 - `hpc`: execute pipeline on an HPC system

 Note: By default, the executor for the `hpc` profile is set to 'slurm'.
 To change this, modify the nextflow.config file.